yarohtar/cam-maths-notes-obsidian/Notes/Maximum Error Probability.md

 $$
 the maximum error probability.

-Note that this is the error of decoding wrong, not of the [[Communication Channel]].
+Note that this is the error of decoding wrong, not the error of the [[Communication Channel]].